djbartolini/portfolio/README.md

 My name is Daniel Bartolini, and this is my portfolio!
 It was made using React.JS and React Router, deployed through GH-pages.
 I hope you enjoy.
 I will be expanding upon it in the near future.

 Current and upcoming projects include:
-- Full-stack fundraiser website for a local family to help pay for their child's healthcare and therapeutic treatments.
+- Full-stack blog app made with Flask, sqlalchemy, and React
 - Full-stack real estate web app for Dan Bartolini, an NC realtor - and also my dad!
-- Front-end react challenges.

 Featured apps:
 - [Let's Get Quizzical](https://young-fortress-52703.herokuapp.com/)